Asian share prices mostly lower as Wall Street rally fades

-TOKYO – Share prices were mostly lower in Asia on Wednesday despite Wall Street's extended winning streak.
+TOKYO – Share prices were mostly lower in Asia on Wednesday as the afterglow from Wall Street's extended winning streak faded.
 Chinese shares were buoyed by surging oil prices.

 Continue Reading Below